Saint Lucia

-The first proven inhabitants of the island, the Arawaks, are believed to have first settled in AD 200–400.
-Around 800 AD, the island would be taken over by the Kalinago.
-The French were the first Europeans to settle on the island, and they signed a treaty with the native Caribs in 1660.
-England took control of the island in 1663.
-In ensuing years, England and France fought 14 times for control of the island, and the rule of the island changed frequently.
-Eventually, the British took full control in 1814.
-Because the island switched so often between British and French control, Saint Lucia was also known as the "Helen of the West" after the Greek mythological character, Helen of Troy.
+The first proven inhabitants of the island, the Arawaks, are believed to have been the first to settle on the island in 200–400 AD.
+In 800 AD, the island was taken over by the Kalinago.
+The French were the first European colonists to settle on the island, and they signed a treaty with the native Caribs in 1660.
+The English took control of the island in 1663.
+In ensuing years, England and France fought 14 times for control of the island; consequently control over this immensely valuable geopolitical position changed frequently.
+Eventually, the British took complete control in 1814, shortly after the victory over French Emperor Napoleon I. Because the island switched so often between British and French control, Saint Lucia was also known as the "Helen of the West" after the Greek mythological character, Helen of Troy.

 Representative government was introduced in 1924 with universal suffrage being established in 1951.
 From 1958 to 1962, the island was a member of the West Indies Federation.
-On 22 February 1979, Saint Lucia became an independent state, while remaining as a Commonwealth Realm.
+On 22 February 1979, Saint Lucia became an independent state, while remaining as a Commonwealth realm.